BayerSe/esback/README.md

 # esback

-This `esback` package contains function that can be used to evaluate and backtest [expected shortfall](https://en.wikipedia.org/wiki/Expected_shortfall) forecasts.
+The `esback` package contains function that can be used to evaluate and backtest [expected shortfall](https://en.wikipedia.org/wiki/Expected_shortfall) forecasts.

 ## Installation